Selling Property in Spain: 2025 Guide to Costs, Taxes & Documents

 -

-Mortgage Cancellation Fees: If there is an outstanding mortgage, you’ll need to pay between 0.5% – 1% of the remaining balance to cancel it.
+Mortgage Cancellation Fees: If there’s an outstanding mortgage, expect to pay 0.5%–1% of the remaining balance to cancel it.
+Your bank will issue a mortgage cancellation deed, which must be notarized and registered.

 -